gristlabs/grist-help/help/widget-custom.md

 ### Advanced Charts

-The Advanced Chart custom widget gives you more power and flexibility than Grist’s built-in charts, offering a wide variety of chart types as well as increased control over styling and layout.
+The Advanced Charts custom widget gives you more power and flexibility than Grist’s built-in charts, offering a wide variety of chart types as well as increased control over styling and layout.
 It’s a version of Plotly’s [Chart Studio](https://chart-studio.plotly.com/), see their [tutorials](https://plotly.com/chart-studio-help/tutorials/) for more detailed help.

 You’ll need to set the access level to “Full document access”.
 Don’t worry, the widget only reads data from the selected table, doesn’t send it to any servers, and doesn’t write or otherwise make changes back to your document.